pettni/smooth/README.md

 Available for `LieGroup` types, see spline/bspline.hpp.

-B-splines have local support and generally do not pass through the control points.
+The B-spline basis functions have local support, A B-spline generally does not pass through its control points.
 See examples/spline_fit.cpp and examples/bspline.cpp for usage.